saltstack/salt/rfcs/0003-api-unification.md

 structure is very similar to `config/__init__.py::_validate_opts()` function.

-SMI also shuld take care of return structure definition so all virtual modules returns by default the same structure.
+SMI also should take care of return structure definition so all virtual modules returns by default the same structure.

 However, the migration and adoption of the same structure from